Absolutely the Best Window Cleaning Tips Ever

 Instructions

-- Spray windows with the hose and that powerful spray nozzle, knocking off dirt, grime, and debris.
+• Spray windows with the powerful spray nozzle, knocking off dirt, grime, and debris.
 Set the hose aside.

-- Dip your scrubber of choice into the solution and get it totally saturated.
+• Dip your scrubber of choice into the solution and get it fully saturated.
 Don't wring it out.

-- That's it!
+• Let dry.
+That's it!
 Both the dishwasher detergent and rinse aid will create a "sheeting" action, to leave windows clean and streak-free.
+You can find a printable version of this outdoor window cleaning solution recipe below.

 Notes